The Path to N$^3$LO Parton Distributions: N LO partonic cross-sections

 The results found using the same procedure for the gluon and quark singlet coefficient functions at N$^3$LO are displayed in Fig.~\ref{fig:massive_n3lo_bench}, compared to the approximation of Ref.~\cite{Kawamura:2012cr}, each shown with the respective uncertainty estimate.
 Good agreement between the different approximations is found, especially for the dominant gluon coefficient function.
-The approximations agree in the asymptotic $\eta\to 0$ and $\eta\to \infty$ limits, but differ somewhat at intermediate $\eta$.
+The approximations agree in the asymptotic $\eta\to 0$ and $\eta\to \infty$ limits and in most of the $\eta$ range, but differ somewhat in the subasymptotic large $\eta$ region at fixed $Q^2$, which corresponds to the small $x$ limit at fixed $Q^2$.
+These differences can be traced to the aforementioned inclusion in the procedure of Ref.~\cite{Laurenti:2024anf,bbl2023} of a particular class of NLL terms related.

 The uncertainty involved in the approximation can be included as a further IHOU, alongside that discussed in Sect.~\ref{sec:ihou}, through an additional contribution to the theory covariance matrix.
 Namely, we define \be \text{cov}^{C}_{mn} = \frac{1}{2} \left(\Delta_m(+)\Delta_n(+)+\Delta_m(-)\Delta_n(-)\right). \ee Here $\Delta_m(\pm)$ is the shift in the prediction for the $m$-th DIS data point obtained by replacing the central approximation to the massive coefficient function with the upper or lower edge of the uncertainty range determined in Ref.~\cite{Laurenti:2024anf} and shown as an uncertainty band in Fig.~\ref{fig:massive_n3lo_bench}.
 Note that unlike in Eq.~(\ref{eq:covihou}), we divide by the number of independent variations, without decreasing it by one, because the central value is not the average of the variations, and thus is independent.
 The contribution Eq.~(\ref{eq:covihouC}) is then added to the IHOU covariance matrix as a further term on the right-hand side of Eq.~(\ref{eq:covihou}).